 While those of us over 30 can easily recall the exasperated voices of our parents telling us to 'put your hand over your mouth when you cough!' today teaching children to cough and sneeze into the crook of their elbow is the new norm and regarded as much more effective by the medical fraternity.
 It stops sick children coughing or sneezing virus particles into the air or onto their hand and then depositing them on everything they touch afterwards leaving them to infect the rest of the family or classroom.

 We all love watching our youngsters observe the world in wide-eyed fascination, until another child sneezes or coughs right in front of them and we freeze in horror.
 More than their nose and mouth, children's eyes are most at risk of absorbing virus particles, so teaching them to close their eyes tight for a few seconds when someone sneezes or coughs near them also helps prevent infection.
+If your child is the one doing all the coughing, you can help stop them spreading virus particles to other children by relieving their cough with cough formulas or natural remedies like honey and ginger.

 Just uttering the words 'bed time' can kick off a nightmare for parents the world over but honestly, the fight is worth it.
 Establishing good sleep habits from young will set your child up for a lifetime of better health.
 Sleep deprivation is a leading cause for lowered immune function in all ages, including children.